tanupoo/lorawan_phy_parser/README.md

     0a0b0c0d

 The parser can decode each of them separately.
+Don't forget to specify "-" as the argument to pass the content of the file from the stdin, and the -i option if needed.  e.g.

+    cat file | lrw_phy_parser.py - -i

+## How to use

 It will parse the string and show the result like below.